Articles in this section

 Important note: as of February 2026 the Ftrack main navigation will be changing.
 Click here to learn more and orient yourself to the new layout.

-The Sidebar is a fundamental component of the user experience and serves as the place where all details for a specific project or object (Task, Shot, Sequence, Version, User, List, etc...) can be viewed in one place, enabling you to quickly find the information you need, when you need it.
+The Sidebar is a fundamental component of the user experience and serves as the place where all details for a specific project, object (Task, Shot, Sequence, Version, etc...), User, or List can be viewed in one place, enabling you to quickly find the information you need.

 See the Sidebar in action.